Currently Showing until 14 February 2025 :

 COUNTRY December 2010 - January 2011 at the Fitzroy Gallery, New York.

-Text by Jenny Blyth © 2013 :
+Text below by Jenny Blyth © 2013 :

 The role for contemporary artists is to react and reflect upon life and the world around us.
 They may choose to celebrate form and beauty in figuration or abstraction, or perhaps to reflect on the social mores and politics of society.
 They may share with us a visual diary or preoccupation, coloured by their personal sensibility, or they may choose to express a sense of collective mind.
 Simultaneously they are creating a distinct artwork that has a unique voice and spirit, which will invite us to share their thoughts or narrative, whilst also exploring our own.